TER-Sensors-and-Microcontrollers/sensors-microcontrollers-25-26/houston/README.md

 - Communication with car: RFD900, STM32 (STM32 script not in this repo)

 **File & Folder Overview**
+- *database.db*: the working database of the server.
+Used to store aggregated sensor readings. **DO NOT MANUALLY MODIFY THIS UNDER ANY CIRCUMSTANCES!!!**
 - *app.py*: flask app script that hosts the webapp, initializes the SQLite database, and (tentatively) defines several relevant routes.
 - templates: directory that stores the HTML files for our webpages